 Using heart-rate monitors to track the intensity of the workout while stimulating the metabolism, their 60-minute free workout sessions alternate between cardiovascular and strength training using an interval fitness concept.

 Endurance, strength and power are the name of the game at Orangetheory Fitness, and the equipment is just a means to an end.
 But that doesn’t mean the equipment is less than awesome, with state-of-the-art treadmills, rowing machines, TRX suspension training and free weights.

-Contemporary lighting and inspirational art elevate the experience to a tranquil state-of-mind consciousness without being gimmicky or overtly obvious, which is why our moving companies in Seattle recommend Orangetheory as our first suggestion.
+Contemporary lighting and inspirational art elevate the experience to a tranquil state-of-mind consciousness without being gimmicky or overtly obvious.

 2. Olympic Athletic Club

 Some gyms in Seattle incorporate a more comprehensive athletic club experience, and one of the best in this category is Olympic Athletic Club in Ballard.
 The family-owned club inhabits a former 1890s hotel, giving it a social-clubsy vibe with separate studios for classes, personal training, cycling and Crossfit.